Skip to main content

 The following filesystem configuration commands currently support secrets store references with the CLI:

-Google cloud storage CLI example
+Google cloud storage example

 Use the filesystem add gcs command with the --service-account-json-vault-reference option to add a GCS filesystem using a secrets store reference.